 Slow Cooker Sweet Chili Chicken & Vegetables

-- 1 lg. or 2 medium onions, trimmed, cut in half and sliced
+- 1 large or 2 medium onions trimmed, cut in half and sliced

-- 4 lg. carrots*, peeled and thinly sliced
+- 4 large carrots* peeled and thinly sliced

-- 6 boneless, skinless frozen chicken thighs (about 1–1/2 lbs.), partially or fully thawed
+- 6 boneless skinless chicken thighs (about 1-1/2 lbs.), if frozen, partially or fully thawed

-- 1/3 c. sweet chili sauce, preferably honey-sweetened sweet chili sauce
+- 1/3 cup sweet chili sauce preferably honey-sweetened sweet chili sauce

 - Cooked noodles or rice